Assessing a Child's Development & Referring to a Regional Center

 Federal and State law emphasizes enhanced linkages between child protective services, public health, mental health, and developmental disabilities agencies.
 Child protective services and/or Early Intervention services are also required to refer children, aged 0-36 months, who are involved with a substantiated case of child abuse or neglect.

-With the exception of Nonminor Dependents (NMD), a child’s parent or legal guardian is the Holder of Educational Rights (HER), and a Developmental Services Decision Maker (DSDM) unless the court has appointed another responsible adult as the ERH or DSDM.
+RC is prohibited to conduct an assessment and services without a consent, signed by the Educational Rights Holder (ERH) or Developmental Services Decision Maker (DSDM).
+A child’s parent or legal guardian is the legal Educational Rights Holder (ERH) and is the child's DSDM, even after a child has been detained, unless the court has appointed another responsible adult as the ERH or DSDM.
 An ERH makes decisions regarding the child's education (including early intervention services received through the RC between birth and 36 months old) and a DSDM makes decisions about RC services for a developmentally delayed or disabled child age three (3) or older.
-An adult appointed by the court to act as the child's ERH or DSDM may include, but is not limited to, a foster parent, a relative caregiver, Nonrelative Extended Family Member (NREFM), Legal Guardian or a Court Appointed Special Advocate (CASA).
+An adult appointed by the court to act as the child's ERH or DSDM may include, but is not limited to, a resource parent, a relative caregiver, Nonrelative Extended Family Member (NREFM), Legal Guardian, Prospective Adoptive Parent, Court Appointed Special Advocate (CASA) or Volunteer Education/Developmental Advocate.

 PROCEDURE